 The interplay between brand innovation and customer opinion

-Many companies rely on the competitive advantage provided by innovations.
+Many companies rely on innovation-driven competitive advantages.
 Most have also anchored it deeply in their corporate identity.
 However, those who promise innovation face a real challenge – they must also deliver!

 The brand is the interface between the company and its customers.
-On the one hand, it helps to develop innovations that are exactly right for the customer’s needs and that are also successful in the long term.
-On the other hand, the brand ensures that innovations fit in with the company’s own identity and strengthen its reputation.
-The synchronization of brand and innovations will be even more crucial to success in the future.
+On the one hand, it helps to develop innovations that are exactly right for the customer’s needs and that are successful in the long term, on the other hand, the brand ensures that innovations fit in with the company’s own identity and strengthen its reputation.
+The synchronization of brands and innovations will be even more crucial to success in the future.

 Innovation and brand must go together!